opengovsg/sgid-client/examples/express/README.md

 git clone https://github.com/opengovsg/sgid-client.git
 ```

-2. Go to this folder and copy the contents of `example.env` into a new file called `.env`.
+2. Go to this folder and copy the contents of `.env.example` into a new file called `.env`.

 ```
 cd sgid-client/examples/express